Where is the Method factory?

 Are these manufactured homes?

 No. Method homes are built to the same standards as a site-built home.
 Our homes adhere to International Building Codes and local jurisdiction building codes.
-Method’s green prefab homes are actually built sturdier than their site-built counterparts, due to increased engineering considerations for transport and set.
+Method’s green prefab homes are actually built sturdier than their site-built counterparts, due to increased engineering considerations for transport and install.
 We also increase the performance of our homes through enhanced insulation applications and energy-efficient systems for heating and cooling.

 How is Method Homes different from other prefab companies?